 Most newer hearing aids have a protective coating to repel moisture, sweat and oil.
 The coating does not make them water proof, but it does help keep them dry.

-If your hearing aids fell into a glass of water for an unknown length of time or they briefly got wet while stepping into the shower.
-Either way you want to remove them from the water right away.
+Whether your hearing aids got wet by felling into a glass of water for an unknown length of time or they briefly got wet while stepping into the shower, you want to remove them from the water right away.

 There are special hearing aid dryers and hearing aids dry aids.
 The electric dryers often have the added benefit of sanitizing your hearing aids as well.
 Dry aid is usually a jar that has moisture-absorbing beads to soak up moisture from the hearing aids.
 Either of these you would want to leave your hearing aids in overnight.